datacarpentry/image-processing/episodes/10-multidimensional-data.md

 Here we use the `viewer.add_image()` function to add `Image` Layers to the Viewer.
 We set `rgb=True` to display the three channel image as RGB.
-The `napari.utils.nbscreenshot()` function outputs a screenshot of the Viewer to the notebook output.
-Now lets look at some multichannel image data
+The `napari.utils.nbscreenshot()` function outputs a screenshot of the Viewer to the notebook.
+Now lets look at some multichannel image data:

 ```python
 cells = iio.imread(uri="data/FluorescentCells.tif")